Easy remdy needed for register under wood stove floor.

 Yes, I will add pictures.
 We have pics of the chimney I can add here later.
 I already posted here, 3rd post a picture of the space the stove is going.
 The bump to the right out in the wall is the chimney.
 The chimney is plaster render over brick.
 It looks quite different from that picture now as the decorations are gone and cement board is on the wall to the ceiling behind that desk and also on the hearth in prep for the tiling that starts tomorrow.

 I am central western CT.
 Last year I had a one year teaching position south of me.
 A colleague commuted in from Candlewood Lake.
 He moved his family there from the Bronx where he'd lived all his life!
 Candlewood must be a sort of Little Bronx.
 I grew up outside Rochester, NY and am getting to know CT since I moved here when I married my husband 6 years ago.
 I din't get out much most of those years as we were caring for my mom.
 I do enjoy learning about my adopted state.
 Yes, Fairfield County is lovely; I pick up a farm order from there most months.
 Huntington - - Shelton - that factory arson story!
-I looked it up, rather fascinating.
-This pleasant looking man was behind it!
+I looked it up, rather fascinating. (broken link removed) was behind it!
 Who'd have thunk it?
 And this guy, "Rev. Bubar", was his psychic advisor!
 Truly, the truth is stranger than fiction.
 But, yeah, I do need to focus on the chimney and stove.

 I think I need to talk to the Rockford guy now. i don't' understand why we weren't told to insulate the top of the chimney liner.